dhis2/dhis2-docs/src/user/using-the-maps-app.md

 <!-- end list -->

 - The **Interpretations** button at top right opens an interpretations panel on the right side of the workspace.
-The button is only clickable if the map is saved.

-  - **Map details** shows information about the current map.

-  - **Interpretations** allows you to view, add, edit and share interpretations about the current map.
+See [viewing interpretations](#mapsInterpretation) for more information.

 <!-- end list -->